MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 ## Asking for Help

-There's a fine line between confidently learning from your mistakes and
-stubbornly getting nowhere.
-Here is a general guide for when to ask for help
-based on how long you’ve been stuck on the same problem:
+Document your challenge _tag_ to ensure clarity when seeking help.

 1. _0 → 30 min_: Try on your own
-2. _30 → 60 min_: Ask your group for help
+2. _30 → 60 min_: Ask the team for help
-3. _60+ min_: Tag your coaches in Slack, WhatsApp, or GitHub
+3. _60+ min_: Time to signal the experts on Slack or GitHub.